U.S. House takes on Postal reforms seen as threat to mail-in ballots | Politics

 The Democratic-led U.S. House of Representatives prepared to vote on Saturday on providing the cash-strapped Postal Service with $25 billion and block policy changes that have stirred concerns about mail-in balloting ahead of the Nov.
 3 election.
 The Democratic-led chamber is widely expected to pass an emergency bill dubbed the "Delivering for America Act," at a rare Saturday session called by House Speaker Nancy Pelosi during the congressional August recess.

-"These changes are causing huge delays, reported all across the country, threatening the effectiveness of the Postal Service and undermining our democracy," said Democratic Representative Carolyn Maloney, the bill's author.
+Democrats, who accuse Trump of trying to discourage mail-in balloting to gain an electoral advantage over Democratic presidential nominee Joe Biden, cast themselves in Saturday's debate as defenders of a public that relies on the Postal Service for vital deliveries including prescription drugs.
+"The American people do not want anyone messing with the Post Office.
+They certainly do not want it to be politicized.
+They just want their mail, they want their medicines and they want their mail-in ballots delivered in a timely way.
+And that is exactly what our bill does," said Democratic Representative Carolyn Maloney, who authored the legislation.

+Maloney on Saturday released a Postal Service document showing a drop in service standards since July.
+The document showed a slowdown in the processing of first-class mail, but little impact on its last-mile delivery.
+Republicans denied that the Postal Service was in any danger and criticized Democrats for moving legislation forward before DeJoy could testify at a House hearing slated for Monday.

+"This is the result of a legislative process only slightly less absurd than the conspiracies, insinuations and fabrications that gave rise to the purported need for it," said Republican Representative James Comer.
 DeJoy told a Senate committee on Friday that the Postal Service would deliver ballots "securely and on time" in the November election but said bigger changes could come after that.

 Pelosi insisted that congressional action is necessary, calling DeJoy's assurances ambiguous and unsatisfactory.
 "His comments are one thing.
 His actions will be another.
 And that's why we have this legislation," she said.
-She also accused Trump of trying to suppress the November vote not only through repeated attacks on mail-in balloting but also by saying he wants law enforcement officers to monitor voting at polling places.
+She said Trump's attacks on mail-in voting were part of a larger effort to suppress voters that also includes his recent call for law enforcement officers to monitor voting at polling places.

-The White House strongly opposes the bill and has said it would recommend Trump veto the measure.
-Republicans leaders argue that the bill would hold up needed reforms.

-"This bill does nothing to help the Postal Service modernize and improve its services.
-In fact, it prevents the Postal Service from doing anything to address operational issues," said Republican Representative James Comer.

 ALSO READ